ericcames/aap.dailydemo.Panos/README.md

 Ansible Automation Platform Daily Demo for PaloAlto
 =========
 A demo designed to build the PaloAlto Infrastructure needed to showcase many of the use cases related to PaloAlto.
 This builds a standalone PaloAlto at Amazon and sets the admin password so you will be ready to go when the playbook is done building the infrastructure.
+This Demo takes 20 minutes to spin up.

 Day 1
 =========